cshawnkeech/crossing_the_aisle/README.md

-# Crossing the Aisle: an EDA on Senate Bipartisanship
+# Crossing the Aisle: an EDA on Congressional Bipartisanship

 An EDA regarding bipartisanship in the American federal Senate.
 Includes development of a metric for comparing strength of bipartisanship per vote and initial hypothesis testing utilizing American federal data.